5 Key Considerations For Art Classroom Design

 This article was written by Dean Fryer, Estimator at Benchmark FF&E Solutions since 2012.

-Passionate about the collaboration between sub-contractors on-site and a demonstrated history in assisting building contractors and architects with producing comprehensive and definitive schedules at pre-tender and pre-contract stage, Dean is an invaluable asset to Benchmark Products and contributes towards the end goal of perfect delivery every time.
+Passionate about the collaboration between sub-contractors on-site and a demonstrated history in assisting building contractors and architects with producing comprehensive and definitive schedules at pre-tender and pre-contract stages, Dean is an invaluable asset to Benchmark Products and contributes towards the end goal of perfect delivery every time.